How does this work?

 Please refer to the Fees page of our website for the costs.

 When do I pay the $300 deposit?

-After you apply, with all of your required documentation, and we are clear on exactly what you want, we send you a placement offer with the information on the affiliated hospitals only.
+After you apply and submit all of your required documentation, and only when we are clear on exactly what you want, we send you a placement offer describing your rotation.

 If you are missing any documentation, we will contact you and let you know what we need in order to finish processing your application.

 If you accept the placement offer, you sign it, scan it and send it back, indicating how you will pay your $300 deposit.

 When the $300 deposit is received, we send you an invitation letter/ receipt with additional details, including the name of your doctor.
 Depending on the doctor, a week or so before your start date we may send you a transmittal letter.
 In most cases, you don’t need it.

 When do I get to know the name of my doctor?